skrivle/react-stateful-component/packages/react-stateful-component/Readme.md

 A component definition should define at least an initialState, reducer, and render function.
 At first sight this might look pretty similar to defining a class based component.
 There is an important difference though.
-All of these functions can be run in isolation because they can not use `this` and their output is based in their input parameters.
+All of these functions can be run in isolation because they can not use `this` and their output is based on their input parameters.

 Once you have your component definition, you can use the `createComponent` function to actually create the Component.